Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

 Ways Trump can win

-Trump's paths to victory are a little more scattered across the map.
-There's one scenario where he wins in the outstanding southern states, Georgia and North Carolina, but even that puts him about 23 electoral votes shy of victory.
-He'd need a combination of any two other battleground states to win (Arizona + Nevada, Wisconsin + Michigan, Michigan + Pennsylvania, etc.).
+Trump's paths to victory grew more challenging Wednesday afternoon with Biden's projected win in Michigan and his apparent win in Wisconsin.
+Even if he wins in the outstanding southern states, Georgia and North Carolina, that still puts him about 23 electoral votes shy of victory.

-As of 6 a.m.
-PT, Trump has a lead in Georgia, North Carolina and also Pennsylvania.
-Still, winning all of those puts him just shy of 270, so he'd need to win one more key undecided state to secure reelection.
+As of 8:30 p.m.
+ET, Trump has a lead in Georgia, North Carolina and also Pennsylvania.
+Still, winning all of those puts him just shy of 270, so he'd need to win one more key undecided state to secure reelection, like Arizona or Nevada.
+That means Trump would need to win nearly all of the still undecided states to clinch the presidency.

 When will we know who wins?